soundpress/RulesOfNYC/docs/c26/index.rst

       F. In addition to the periodic reporting requirement, the enrollee or owner shall timely notify the office of any failure of one or more of the institutional or engineering controls and shall provide a work plan to remedy any failure of the institutional or engineering control.

-      G. The office shall review the work plan referenced in subparagraphs E and F of this paragraph as provided in section 43-1406(c)(5) and the enrollee or owner shall implement the corrective measures in accordance with the approved work plan.
+      G. The office shall review the work plan referenced in subparagraphs E and F of this paragraph as provided in 43 RCNY § 43-1406(c)(5) and the enrollee or owner shall implement the corrective measures in accordance with the approved work plan.
 The enrollee or owner shall submit a certification, meeting the requirements of clause ii of subparagraph E of this paragraph upon completion of the corrective measures.

       H. The report provided in subparagraph B of this paragraph shall be placed by the enrollee in the site document repository.